 She hopes that all governments will eventually pass tax increases that exceed increases in consumer prices and incomes.

 France increased tobacco taxes, banned large-scale advertising on televisions and hoardings, forced manufacturers to display health warnings on packets, and placed limits on where smokers could smoke in public back in 1991.

-A small boy looks over the counter at the cigarettes available in Asia However, plans by the French government to impose a 40-centimes tax rise on cigarettes this year was scaled back by half in the face of public opposition, to the frustration of anti-smoking campaigners.
+However, plans by the French government to impose a 40-centimes tax rise on cigarettes this year was scaled back by half in the face of public opposition, to the frustration of anti-smoking campaigners.
 One in three French teenagers aged 15 to 19 are believed to smoke, the Health Ministry found, prompting demands for even tougher rules in the legislation to be announced on 17 June.

 The WHO cites the UK as a success as it has witnessed one of largest reductions in tobacco use in recent years.
 Smoking rates dropped to 22 percent in 2011 – for men and women – from 37 per cent for men and 35 per cent for women, six years earlier.

-A woman in Burma reads the paper while smoking The WHO hopes its higher tax campaign will ensure this success is repeated elsewhere.
+The WHO hopes its higher tax campaign will ensure this success is repeated elsewhere.
 Recent tax rises in India and the Philippines – where the increases under the Sin Tax Law see proceeds go directly to health programmes – have resulted in significant falls in the number of smokers.

 The French legislature is also considering placing e-cigarettes on the same legal footing as tobacco smoking, making it the first European country to ban their use in public places.
 E-cigarette stores have been springing up across France, which now has almost one million users.

 Ms Touraine’s office did not confirm the report of the upcoming legislation, but the ministry said that it was studying several options for its “national smoking reduction plan”.